Protection and management

 Trilateral Monitoring and Assessment Program (TMAP)

 In Germany, the Wadden Sea is protected by National Park laws.
 Every federal state along the North Sea coast has its own National Park, and its own legislation.
-The World Heritage Site includes two parks: the National Park Schleswig-Holsteinisches Wattenmeer and the National Park Niedersächsisches Wattenmeer.
+The World Heritage Site includes three parks: the National Park Schleswig-Holsteinisches Wattenmeer, the National Park Hamburgisches Wattenmeer and the National Park Niedersächsisches Wattenmeer.
 These National Parks are divided into two or three zones, each with different degrees of protection.
 Zone 1 receives the most protection.
 In this zone, nature has priority over human activities.
-Management of the region is covered by the Federal, State and nature conservation organizations.
+Management of the region is covered by State and nature conservation organizations.

 In the Netherlands, the Key Planning Decision Wadden Sea, 3rd Policy Document Wadden Sea (PKB) and the Ecological Main structure (EHS) form the basis for protection and management of the Wadden Sea.
 How the Wadden Sea should be, which role the region fulfills and which human activities are allowed (such as fisheries and recreation) have been laid down in these policy plans.
 They form the foundation for legislation, such as the Nature Conservation Act and the Flora and Fauna Act.
 The Nature Protection Act is directed at protecting regions and the Flora and Fauna Act is for protecting plants and animal species.
 Management of the Dutch Wadden Sea is in the hands of the Federal State, Provinces, Municipals and several private nature organizations.